Digelius Music: Digelius Music today

 It has been said that Digelius is one of the best known record stores in Finland.
 In the early days, all kinds of popular music was sold in the store, but since the 1980s, it has concentrated in jazz, jazz fusion, folk music and world music.
-It is also said that Digelius Music is an information center for jazz and world music, an in addition to this, it is occasionally a concert space and even a tourist attraction.
+It is also said that Digelius Music is an information center for jazz and world music, and in addition to this, it is occasionally a concert space and even a tourist attraction.
 One person writes about the store in the internet with the following words:

 This writer tested the expertise of the store by asking about Azerbaidjani jazz.
 Soon the bearded man working in the store brought to him a pile of records to listen to.
 And he even seemed to enjoy this "inquiry that was goddam difficult.”

 In addition to selling records, live jazz can be heard in Digelius Music on occasion.
 These are usually record launch events.
 For example, in 2014, the pianist Iiro Rantala has had such a concert at Digelius.
 In 2012 Digelius Music was awarded the Varjo-Yrjö ('Shadow Yrjö') award.

 In the 1980s, Digelius also published records, at least those of Hasse Walli's Afro-Line.

+After a sudden passing of Emu Lehtinen in 2017, the store remained yet a few years at the same place.
+In 2023, Digelius was ready to be closed down permanently, but with aid from the record company We Jazz, the company was able continue its business in new facilities on Hämeentie street in Helsinki.
+As of 2024 the webpage says Digelius does online sales and pop ups.